-The projector has built-in mono speakers which are designed to provide basic audio functionality accompanying data presentations for business purposes only.
-They are not designed for, nor intended for stereo audio reproduction use as might be expected in home theater or home cinema applications.
-Any stereo audio input (if provided), is mixed into a common mono audio output through the projector speakers.
+The projector has a built-in mono speaker which is designed to provide basic audio functionality accompanying data presentations for business purposes only.
+It is not designed for, nor intended for stereo audio reproduction use as might be expected in home theater or home cinema applications.
+Any stereo audio input (if provided), is mixed into a common mono audio output through the projector speaker.

-Connecting HDMI source devices
+Connecting an HDMI device